bunkahle/PILasOPENCV/README.md

     import PILasOPENCV as ImageChops
     import PILasOPENCV as ImageFont

+The PIL classes ImageEnhance, ImageFile, ImageFileIO, ImageGrab, ImageMath, ImageOps, ImagePath, ImageQt, ImageSequence, ImageStat, ImageTk, ImageWin, ImageGL have not been implemented.

 If you want to use the methods getsize and getmask from ImageFont you have to use them differently:

 	from __future__ import print_function